-I knew I didn’t want it to be too big, plus I also knew I wasn't going to get much fabric from the sweaters, so I simply cut the sweaters into 8” x 8” blocks.
-All total I ended up with 48 blocks which was all I could get from the 4 sweaters.
-It turns out that 48 blocks equaled the perfect size quilt.
+I knew I didn’t want it to be too big, plus I also knew I wasn't going to get much fabric from the sweaters, so I simply cut them into 8” x 8” blocks.
+I ended up with 48 blocks which was all I could get from the 4 sweaters and it turns out that 48 blocks equaled the perfect size quilt.

 I used my rotary cutter to cut the blocks on my quilting mat.
 You can see in the pictures how well all of the colors go together:

 I laid out the pattern that I wanted (on my upstairs hallway floor).
 I laid them in rows 8 x 6 and scattered them with no real pattern in mind.
 I just wanted the colors to be mixed up row by row.
 So here you can see how I laid them out.